What Happens if Your O-1 Employer Shuts Down? | Status, Grace Period, and Next Steps

 How Long Is the O-1 Grace Period After Job Loss?

-When your O-1 employer shuts down, U.S. immigration law may give you a short window to stay in the United States after the employment ends.
-This is commonly called the 60-day grace period, but that label causes confusion because many people assume it is automatic.
-It is not.
-USCIS treats it as discretionary, and it only lasts up to 60 consecutive days or until the end date on your authorized validity period, whichever comes first.
+If your O-1 employer shuts down, you have a 60-day grace period to stay in the United States after the employment ends.
+But this is not automatic.
+USCIS treats it as discretionary, and it only lasts up to 60 consecutive days or until the end date of your authorized validity period, whichever comes first.

-That means the practical first step is not guessing.
-It is checking the exact end date on your I-94, the petition approval notice, and the actual date the employment ended.
-Those dates drive the analysis.
+To know if you qualify for the 60-day O-1 grace period, check the end date on your I-94, the petition approval notice, and the actual date your employment ended.

 Do You Need a New O-1 Petition or Amendment?

-This point matters even more if the original company shut down.
-If the original petitioner no longer employs you, USCIS policy says that petitioner must notify USCIS of the change.
+This is even more important if the original employer shuts down.
+USCIS policy requires the petitioner to notify USCIS of any change in employment status.
 In practice, once the original job is gone, you are not “amending” your way into a different company.
-You are usually dealing with a new sponsoring entity and a new filing path.
+You are dealing with a new sponsoring entity and a new filing path.

 Need help with your U.S. visa application?